n00bs-Hugb2016/TicTacToe/docs/developmentManual.md

 	* Indentation
 		* Code should be indented with eight character spacings which equals the push of the "tabs" button.
 	* Commentation
+		* When writing a doc comment that should appear in the javadoc, it should be written in HTML and must precede a class, field, constructor or method declaration.
+For more details you can visit [How to write doc comments for the javadoc tool](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html)
+			* Example:

+				/**
+				* this is
+				* a doc comment
+				*/

+				 getWinner()

+                                {

+                                        code;

+                                }

 		* When writing a long comment, use the multiline commentation according to Java rules.
 This should always be done above the subject being commented on.
 			* Example: